 Spring is officially here, which means the birds are a-singin', the bees are a-buzzin', and everywhere you look, there are signs of new life.
 What better time to buy a crap-ton of delicious, squishy Peeps and murder them one by one?

 See, we at Serious Eats await each Easter with bated breath, eagerly anticipating our moment of glory: the systematic torture of the pastel army of Peeps that flood our supermarkets and pharmacies come March.
-We've baked them into bread, skewered them on Ring Pops, melted them onto pizza, and deep-fried the little suckers.
-But there's one activity we like most of all, and it just so happens to also be the cutest, kid-friendliest form of Peep massacre we've ever practiced.
+We've tried them in many different forms, but there's one activity we like most of all, and it just so happens to also be the cutest, kid-friendliest form of Peep massacre we've ever practiced.
 Say hello to Peepshi: inspired by the solemn Japanese art of sushi-making, but fueled by some Lisa Frank levels of Technicolor craftsmanship.
 Plus, you know, decapitation.

 It's been a few years since we first introduced our readers to Peepshi, and, with some fresh new tricks up our sleeves, we decided it was high time for an update.
 So without further ado, here's a step-by-step look at the carefully honed techniques behind MakiPeepshi, Peepshi à la Carte, and beyond.
 All you'll need to shop for are Rice Krispies Treats, Fruit by the Foot, and as many Peeps as your heart desires.
 For our bonus "tobiko" roll, throw a little box of Nerds in your shopping cart, too.